-The advisory council consists of 11 primary non-governmental members representing a variety of public interest groups, including fishing, diving, education, research and conservation.
+The advisory council consists of 11 primary, non-governmental members representing a variety of public interest groups, including fishing, diving, education, research and conservation.
 It also includes eight governmental seats representing state and federal agencies.

-Applications are due June 30.
-To receive an application kit, or for further information, please contact Becky Shortland, Resource Protection Coordinator, via e-mail at Becky Shortland; by phone at 912-598-2381; or by mail at 10 Ocean Science Circle, Savannah, GA 31411.
-Application kits can also be downloaded from the sanctuary's website at http://graysreef.noaa.gov/management/sac/council\news.html.
+Applications are due Wednesday, Nov.
+30. To receive an application kit, or for further information, please contact Becky Shortland, resource protection coordinator, via email at Becky.Shortland@noaa.gov; by phone at 912-598-2381; or by mail at 10 Ocean Science Circle, Savannah, GA 31411.
+Application kits can also be downloaded from the sanctuary's website at http://graysreef.noaa.gov/management/sac/council_news.html.

 Designated in 1981, Gray's Reef National Marine Sanctuary is one of the largest near-shore live-bottom reefs of the southeastern United States, encompassing approximately 22 square miles.
 The live bottom and ledge habitat support an abundant reef fish and invertebrate community.
-Loggerhead sea turtles, a threatened species, also use Gray's Reef year-round for foraging and resting, and the reef is in the only known calving ground for the highly endangered North Atlantic right whale.
+Loggerhead sea turtles, a threatened species, also use Gray's Reef year-round for foraging and resting, and the reef is in the critical habitat and only known calving ground for the highly endangered North Atlantic right whale.

 NOAA's mission is to understand and predict changes in the Earth's environment, from the depths of the ocean to the surface of the sun, and to conserve and manage our coastal and marine resources.
-Join us on Facebook, Twitter and our other social media channels.
+Join us on Twitter, Facebook, Instagram and our other social media channels.